Xilmi/Rotp-Fusion/FeaturesChanges.md

 - Scout repelling (Xilmi)
   - Fixed an issue causing the AI not having built Fighters to repel enemy scouts anymore in the early-game for the last 9 months.
 - When an attacking fleet can not deal damage to a colony and also won't lose any ships, it will now still retreat as it would have to do so at the turn-limit anyways.
+- Fixed several issues that lead to Sakkra- and Bulrathi-AI not Transport-rushing other empires in the early-game when they should
+  - Population currently flying around in transports is now considered when evaluating the aggressiveness of Bulrathi- or Sakkra-like empires.
+  - Invasions are now considered for all enemy-empires and not only the ones that we are already at war with.
+  - For the calculation of an empires' power-level the population that is currently flying around in transports is now taken into consideration too.

 ### Governor:
+- New governor option to update spendings after spy allocation is increased.
 - New option to delay spy training when in contact with an empire.
 This is to avoid any changes to spending allocations.
 - Added an option for armed auto-colonizer to guard or not their colonies.
 (If tagged as Attack, they will always guard.)
 - Improved Governor Contextual help for Auto-Scout Auto-Colonize and Auto-Attack.